XinFinOrg/XDC-Mobile-Wallet/README.md

-# XDC Wallet
+# XDC Mobile Wallet

-## A multicurrency mobile wallet for XDC, XDCE, Ethereum, and Custom Tokens.
+## XDC Mobile Wallet is an easy-to-use, open-source, multiplatform, secure XDC and ERC20 wallet platform for both individuals and companies.
+XDC Mobile Wallet uses XDC01 Network for peer synchronization and network interfacing.

 XDC Wallet is: